Everything You Should Know About the HSPT

 When is HSPT in 2024?

-The HSPT test is typically held on a Saturday in the winter, usually in late November or early December.
+The HSPT test is typically held in late November or early December.
 The test can only be taken once.

-For accurate and up-to-date information on the specific 2024 test date for admittance in the 2025-2026 school year, it's recommended to refer to the official website or contact the administration of the relevant schools.
+For accurate and up-to-date information on the specific 2024 test date for admittance in the 2025-2026 school year, it's recommended to refer to the websites of the schools to which you're applying, or contact the administration of the relevant schools.

 How to register for the HSPT?